sachinchitta/urdf2/index.md

 * Sensors - URDF has no support for sensors.
 * Zero State/Default State - The URDF defaults the initial state of a robot to zero joint values.
 This might be an issue for certain robots since the zero joint value might not be reachable.
 * Saved states - The URDF does not support the storing of named states for the robot(s), e.g. HOME or READY.
+* Vacuum joints - The URDF has no support for vacuum joints - i.e. binary joints that are essentially On/Off.

 ### Alternatives